 What Should You Know About a Herniated Disc Injury If You Have Been in a car crash in Georgia?

-Some of the most common injuries we see in Georgia car accidents are neck and back injuries.
+Some of the most common injuries from a car crash in Georgia are neck and back injuries.
 Although, in general, this type of injury is called whiplash, there are varying degrees of whiplash.
 The most serious type of whiplash is a herniated disc.

 This can occur from an auto accident or work accident.
 In both situations, you may be entitled to compensation.
 If the auto accident was not your fault, you may have a case against the other driver for compensation.
 If you were hurt on the job, you may be able to receive worker’s compensation benefits.

 Your spine consists of vertebrae that are separated by a sponge-like substance called a disc.
 When a disc in your spine ruptures, this is known as a herniated disc.
 Herniated discs can be in your neck or upper back (cervical), middle back (thoracic), or lower back (lumbar).

 What Causes a Herniated Disc?

 When the herniated disc ruptures and pushes out, the nerves may become pinched.
 A herniated disc may occur suddenly in an event such as a fall, a car crash in Georgia, a work-related accident, or may occur gradually with repetitive straining of the spine.
 Each vertebra of your spine is protected by a spinal disc that gives the vertebrae a soft cushion, as it were, and protects the vertebrae.
 As you get older, those discs lose their elasticity and softness and become more prone to injury, such as a disc rupture.

 What are the Symptoms of a Herniated Disc from an Auto Accident?